Last Updated on 08 Jun 2026 by Tania Putri

 Mandheling coffee comes from the Mandailing region in North Sumatra, Indonesia.
 The region’s unique geographical conditions, including volcanic soil, high altitudes, and a tropical climate, make it an ideal place for coffee cultivation.

-The natural environment allows coffee plants to thrive, producing beans that are highly prized by coffee aficionados for their earthy and complex flavors.
+The natural environment helps coffee plants thrive and produce beans that coffee aficionados highly prize for their earthy, complex flavors.

 As a result, Mandheling coffee has gained global recognition for its distinct characteristics, including its full-bodied taste, low acidity, and earthy, spicy flavors with a hint of chocolate.